-After tax reform was enacted in late December, the current administration has now placed its focus on global trade agreements.
+After the tax reform was enacted in late December, the current administration has now placed its focus on global trade agreements.
 The motive?
 Trade agreements that are perceived to be unfair and unbalanced.
 The goal?
 Use the massive weight of the U.S. economy to renegotiate those agreements to benefit U.S.-based businesses and workers.
 A major and specific focus has been steel, aluminum, and of course, China.

 You may have heard the term “tariffs” being tossed around recently in the news.
 Tariffs are taxes or “duties” that are applied to specific imports and exports.
 History has shown us that when tariffs are applied, or even suggested, it is not good for the market most of the time.

 The global trade wars that followed the harsh tariffs imposed by the Hoover Administration in the early 1930’s deepened the Great Depression.
 Worldwide economic hardship led to political restructuring and eventually to World War II.
 Back in March of 2002, President George W. Bush imposed steel tariffs between 8% and 30% scheduled to remain in effect until 2005.
 Canada and Mexico were exempt.
 Like President Trump’s recent steel and aluminum tariffs, the European Union threatened retaliatory measures and went to the World Trade Organization (WTO).
 The WTO ruled against the U.S. and two years after they were proposed, Bush dropped the tariffs.
 Both the Dollar and Equities (stock) took a hit in that time.